Inside Customs and Rituals Traditionally Included in Persian Weddings

 Persian Wedding Frequently Asked Questions

-To better understand traditional Persian weddings, we're taking an in-depth look at some of the frequently asked questions associated with these culturally rich nuptials.
-From what to wear to whether you should bring a wedding gift, consider this your expert-backed ultimate guide to Persian weddings.
+To better understand traditional Persian weddings, we're taking an in-depth look at some of the frequently asked questions associated with these Iranian marriage traditions.
+From what to wear to whether you should bring a wedding gift, consider this your expert-backed ultimate guide to Persian wedding customs.

 What religion is observed with most Persian weddings?